RevealBi/Documentation/docs/web/known-issues.md

 - Blending by a calculated field referencing the `_id` column fails
 - The `concatenate` function does not implicitly cast to string the parameters, which might produce errors when evaluating non-string column references / functions
 - A pivot with no fields in row, but one or more dimensions in columns will not produce any rows in the pivot
+- [Embeddings](https://www.mongodb.com/basics/embedded-mongodb) are not supported; however, single-valued embeddings are
+- MongoDB version greater than or equal to v5.0 is supported
+- Fields with a dot (".") or a dollar sign ("$") in their names are ignored.
+Most cases require special treatment: [Dot & Dollar Considerations](https://www.mongodb.com/docs/manual/core/dot-dollar-considerations/)
+- Filtering by a field of type ObjectId
+- When performing a sum that includes null in MongoDB, the result is 0, not null as in SQL server

 ### Headless Export - Global Filters